Community volunteerism revitalizes the reserve.

-Complete the Minor Volunteer Information Form (PDF) and nick [at] sanelijo [dot] org (email) it to SELC, or bring it with you to the work party.
+Complete Minor Volunteer Information Form (PDF) and nick [at] sanelijo [dot] org (email) it, or bring it with you to the event.
 Volunteers below the age of 13 may not attend because of inherent risks associated with our working environment.

 Seeking a team-building event?
 Let us help you create an outdoor program for your company or group.